9 Key Accounts Receivable KPIs and Metrics For Managing A/R

-Since accounts receivable management and working capital are critical to your business, it is important to monitor the Key Performance Indicators (KPIs) and other metrics that track your company’s credit, collections, and deduction management results.
-As businesses have become more complex and even global, standardized analytics have become increasingly important to track the financial health of your business.
-Here are the key metrics on which to focus.
+A/R turnover – the credit-to-cash cycle – and working capital are critical to your business, so it is essential to monitor the Key Performance Indicators (KPIs) and other metrics that track your company’s credit, collections, and deduction management health.
+In addition, businesses have become more complex, so performance analytics are essential to keep track of the financial health of your receivables.
+Here are the key metrics to implement.

 Best Possible DSO uses only your current (not yet past due) receivables and tells you what your best “on-time payment” turnaround could be.